naven084k/ai-qna/README.md

 1. Upload documents using the file uploader in the sidebar (PDF, DOCX, TXT)
 2. View uploaded documents and statistics in the sidebar
+3. Click on any document in the sidebar to view its content
-3. Ask questions about your documents in the main panel
+4. Ask questions about your documents in the main panel
-4. View answers and conversation history
+5. View answers and conversation history
+6. Use the Clear Chat History or New Conversation buttons to manage your conversation

 ## Project Structure